Chrisae9/chis-website/content/blog/raid-setup.md

 rm hard_drive.tar.gz
 ```

-> After system reboot, RAID should be setup!
+> After the system reboot, RAID should be set up!